labs42io/clean-code-typescript/README.md

 This is a scary term for a very simple concept.
 It's formally defined as "If S is a subtype of T, then objects of type T may be replaced with objects of type S (i.e., objects of type S may substitute objects of type T) without altering any of the desirable properties of that program (correctness, task performed, etc.)."
 That's an even scarier definition.

-The best explanation for this is if you have a parent class and a child class, then the base class and child class can be used interchangeably without getting incorrect results.
+The best explanation for this is if you have a parent class and a child class, then the parent class and child class can be used interchangeably without getting incorrect results.
 This might still be confusing, so let's take a look at the classic Square-Rectangle example.
 Mathematically, a square is a rectangle, but if you model it using the "is-a" relationship via inheritance, you quickly get into trouble.

 **Bad:**